 4. Guilt and Shame

-Adoption often carries emotional weight many birthmothers worry about being seen as "giving up" their baby, when in truth, they’re making a loving and proactive decision.
+Adoption often carries emotional weight.
+Many birthmothers indicate that they didn't want to be seen as "giving up" their baby, when in truth, they made a loving and proactive decision.

 Sorting Through the Uncertainty: 5 Thoughtful Questions to Ask Yourself